Definition and Types of Adjective | Parts of Speech

 • This is the best working calculator.

-In all of the above examples, we have compared the thing we were talking about with all the other things of the like.
-This is the highest form of comparison and hence is the Superlative Degree.
+In all the above examples, we have compared the thing we were talking about with all the other things of the like.
+This is the highest form of comparison and hence is the superlative degree.